Architecture and Building Association

 - Date printing needed

 Important: Any posters/publications will need to planned well in advance of the date you plan on distributing them to allow time for editing, feedback and provide quotes for printing costs.
-Any posters for Events where alcohol will be served, need to comply with the following statement from the University’s Alcohol Management & Safety Checklist
+Any advertising materials for events where alcohol will be served, need to comply with the following statement from the University's Alcohol Management and Safety Checklist & Event Risk Assessment and Authorisation Form and a copy of the event advertising material will need to be submitted with the completed checklist.

-“Advertisements for the event will not emphasise the availability of alcohol or encourage in any way the excessive consumption of alcohol.
-Reference will be made to the availability of non-alcoholic drinks.”
+“Advertising material for the event will not emphasise the availability of alcohol or encourage the excessive consumption of alcohol in any way.
+The advertising material will include equal reference to availability of non-alcoholic drinks.”

 Need enrolment assistance?